phil-sorenson/Heroes_and_Villains-Project/README.md

 (/10 points) As a developer, I want to create a GET endpoint the responds with a 200 success status code and all of the supers within the supers table.
-• This view function should be implemented in a way to accept a “type” parameter o Example: " http://127.0.0.1:8000/api/supers?type=hero”
-• If a type query parameter is sent to the view function with the value of “hero”, the view function response should be a list of all supers that are associated with the type of “Hero” (Shown in End Result Overview video on portal)
-• If a type query parameter is sent to the view function with the value of “villain”, the view function response should be a list of all supers that are associated with the type of “Villain” (Shown in End Result Overview video on portal)
+✅• This view function should be implemented in a way to accept a “type” parameter o Example: " http://127.0.0.1:8000/api/supers?type=hero” ✅• If a type query parameter is sent to the view function with the value of “hero”, the view function response should be a list of all supers that are associated with the type of “Hero” (Shown in End Result Overview video on portal) ✅• If a type query parameter is sent to the view function with the value of “villain”, the view function response should be a list of all supers that are associated with the type of “Villain” (Shown in End Result Overview video on portal)

+# By 'no type' query set, you mean 'api/supers?type=' ??
-• If no type query parameter is sent, return a custom dictionary response with a “heroes” key set equal to a list of supers of type “Hero” and a “villains” key set equal to a list of supers of type “Villain” (Shown in End Result Overview video on portal)
+❓• If no type query parameter is sent, return a custom dictionary response with a “heroes” key set equal to a list of supers of type “Hero” and a “villains” key set equal to a list of supers of type “Villain” (Shown in End Result Overview video on portal)